 Video is more popular than ever these days as devices and networks have reached a point where streaming is more of a widespread activity.
 As such, you may be working on a presentation that would be vastly improved with the addition of a video.

-Fortunately you can easily add videos from YouTube into one of the slides in your Google Slides presentation.
-Simply search for the video in the Slides YouTube interface and the video will be added to the desired slide.
+Fortunately, you can easily add videos from YouTube to one of the slides in your Google Slides presentation.
+Simply search for the video in the Slides YouTube interface, and the video will be added to the desired slide.
 You are then able to move and resize that video as needed.

 How Add YouTube Video to a Slides Presentation